How to Convert Oracle Spatial to Shapefile

 Connect the Untitled_PublicArt writer feature type to the DOWNTOWN_PUBLICART reader feature type.

-Once connected, the workspace is now ready to be run.
-Run the workspace by clicking on the green play button.
+Once connected, the workspace is ready to be run.
+To do so, click on the green play button.

 7. View the Output Dataset

-To view the output dataset, click on the Untitled_PublicArt writer feature type to open the popup menu, then click on the View Written Data button.
+To view the output dataset, click on the Untitled_PublicArt, then the View Source Data button.

 In Visual Preview, you should have 20 features that contain Untitled in their TITLE attribute.